-The protective window is hot after a measurement.
+The absorber under the protective window is hot after a measurement!
+Unintentional touching while changing the protective window can lead to burns.

-- ▶ Do not clean or change the protective window/protective window cartridge directly after a measurement - Let the device cool down for an adequate period of time.
+- ▶ Do not change the protective window/protective window cartridge immediately after a measurement. - Let the device cool down for an adequate period of time.
 The cooling time varies depending on the laser power and the irradiation time.